-DC-6 Support for interactive jobs.
-Low latency to set up the networking environment is required.
+- 6. Support for interactive jobs.
+Low latency to set up the networking environment is required. - 7.
+Access to the virtual cluster for its user(s).
+User needs to be able to get secure interactive access to the virtual cluster, for interactive jobs or for preparation and control of batch jobs, efficient data transfer, etc. This requires more generic interface than, e.g., traditional web portals.
+Access to the nodes is desirable. - 8.
+Optional publishing of the cluster.
+While direct publishing (i.e., routing the cluster directly to the Internet) is possible and even suitable for performance reasons in the case of MetaCenter approved virtual machine image, the case of user supplied image and/or user having administrator privileges in the cluster requires indirect publishing through the network of the user, so that the user is fully responsible for possible security incidents.
+Closing the cluster into a VLAN is nevertheless reasonable even in case (a), the type of the cluster can change during its lifetime.

-- DC-7 Access to the virtual cluster for its user(s).
-User needs to be able to get secure interactive access to the virtual cluster, for interactive jobs or for preparation and control of batch jobs, efficient data transfer, etc. This requires more generic interface than, e.g., traditional web portals. - DC-8 Optional publishing of the cluster.
-Two basic scenarios are to consider: (a) a virtual cluster runs certified images and services, and the Grid service provider is responsible for its security, (b) a virtual cluster runs images provided by its users, where users are solely responsible for their security.
-While direct publishing (i.e., routing the cluster directly to the Internet) is possible and even suitable for performance reasons in the first case, the latter case requires indirect publishing through the network of the user, so that the user is fully responsible for possible security incidents.
-Closing the cluster into a VLAN is nevertheless reasonable even in case (a), the type of the cluster can change during its lifetime. - DC-9 Jobs on the cluster may need to access external data and services.
+- 9. Jobs on the cluster may need to access external data and services.
 For some job types, access to data and/or services residing on locations outside of the virtual cluster may be required.
-This should be implemented as a network connection initiated from inside (unidirectional in this sense), i.e., for this purpose, there should be no services running on the virtual cluster that would be available from outside of the cluster for security reasons. - DC-10 Migration of virtual machines has serious implications for applications if Layer 3 addresses change.
-For migration feasibility, Layer 3 addresses should be fixed. - DC-11 Multiple simultaneous instances of the same virtual cluster with fixed Layer 3 addresses (e.g., legacy applications with hard-coded addresses in user images) need sufficient encapsulation below Layer 3.
+This should be implemented as a network connection initiated from inside (unidirectional in this sense), i.e., for this purpose, there should be no services running on the virtual cluster that would be available from outside of the cluster for security reasons. - 10.
+Migration of virtual machines has serious implications for applications if Layer 3 addresses change.
+For migration feasibility, Layer 3 addresses should be fixed. - 11.
+Multiple simultaneous instances of the same virtual cluster with fixed Layer 3 addresses (e.g., legacy applications with hard-coded addresses in user images) need sufficient encapsulation below Layer 3.